AppFair/appfair.github.io/index.md

 ## Quick Start

 Anyone can create and publish their own native app on the App Fair, for free, using only a web browser.
-The process just requires a regular GitHub account ([signup here](https://github.com/join)) and around an hour of time.
+The process just requires a regular GitHub account ([signup here](https://github.com/join)) and under an hour of your time.

   1. The first step is to [create a free GitHub organization](https://github.com/account/organizations/new?plan=team_free).
 The name of the organization is the name of your app, so you'll need to choose a new unique name.
-It can be easily changed later, so just pick the first thing that pops in your mind!
+It can be easily changed later, so just pick the first available name that pops in your mind!
   2. Once you have completed the new organization process, [fork the appfair/App repository](https://github.com/appfair/App/fork) into the new organization you just created.
 Be careful not to fork it into your own personal account – it must be forked into the new organization, since the app's name is solely defined by its containing organization.
   3. In your new forked repository, select the **`Settings`** tab and follow the `Pages` settings link on the left.
-Turn on page publishing by setting the source branch to `main` and the folder to `/docs`, then hit **Save**.
-This sets up the landing page for your app that you will use to publish the app description, screenshots, and support information.
+Configure the source branch to be `main` and the folder to be `/docs`, then hit **Save**.
+This will set up the landing page for your app that can be used to publish the app description, screenshots, and support information.
-  4. Select the **`Settings`** tab and enable both the _`Issues`_ and _`Discussions`_ features.
+  4. Select the **`Settings`** tab's `Options` section and turn on both _`Issues`_ and _`Discussions`_ by activating their checkboxes in the `Features` area.
 These community features are required for the app to be included in the App Fair catalog.
   5. Select the **`Actions`** tab and then select `Configure App` workflow on the left.
-Select the **Run workflow** drop-down, set the version to "0.0.1", then hit **Run workflow**.
-Wait a couple minutes for the action to complete (the yellow dot should turn green, indicating that the workflow ran successfully).
+Expand the **Run workflow** drop-down, set the version to "0.0.1", then hit **Run workflow**.
+Wait a couple minutes for the action to complete: the yellow dot should turn green, indicating that the workflow ran successfully.
-  6. Select the **`Code`** tab and follow the _`Releases`_ link on the right.
-Hit the **Draft a new Release** button.
-Under `Choose a tag`, enter "0.0.1" and hit the "`Create a new tag on publish`" menu item.
-At the bottom of the page, enable "`This is a pre-release`", and hit the **Publish release** button.
+  6. Select the **`Code`** tab and follow the _`Releases`_ link (on the right side of the page).
+Hit the **Create a new Release** button.
+Under `Choose a tag`, enter "0.0.1" and hit the "`Create new tag on publish`" menu item.
+At the bottom of the page, enable the "`This is a pre-release`" checkbox then hit the **Publish release** button.
   7. Return to the **`Actions`** tab and wait for the "_Fork Apply_" workflow run to complete.
 It should take under 10 minutes.
-  8. Select the **`Pull Requests`** tab, then hit **Create Pull Request**.
-The `Title` field must be the name of the app (i.e., the organization name) and the body can be left empty.
+  8. Select the **`Pull Requests`** tab, then hit the **New Pull Request** button.
+On the next page, hit the **Create Pull Request** button.
+The `Title` field must be the name and version of the app (e.g., "My App Name 0.0.1").
+The body can be left empty.
 Hit the **Create Pull Request** button.
-  9. On the new pull request page page, hit its _`Checks`_ sub-tab and wait for the "_Integrate Release_" workflow to complete successfully, which should take around 10 minutes.
+  9. On the new pull request page page, select the _`Checks`_ sub-tab and wait for the "_Integrate Release_" workflow to complete successfully, which should take around 10 minutes.

 Congratulations: you now have your very own native app published on the App Fair!
 It just has a generic icon, and it doesn't do much of anything (since you haven't written written any code yet), but it is your's to develop, maintain, and share with the world.